A.A. Degree, Certificate

 According to the U.S. Department of Labor, employment of writers is expected to grow by eight percent from 2008 to 2018.
 In addition, the growth of web-based publications is increasing the demand for writers and editors.

-TC3’s creative writing students have earned recognition as distinguished poets, novelists, dramatists, and screenwriters.
-For example, a TC3 screenwriter sold his feature screenplay to Universal Pictures.
+Tompkins Cortland Community College's creative writing students have earned recognition as distinguished poets, novelists, dramatists, and screenwriters.
+For example, a recent grad sold his feature screenplay to Universal Pictures.

 Students develop portfolios for submission to four-year programs in creative writing, dramatic writing for theatre, and television, film, and new media.